Nature - linking to practice-based research

 I just could not relate to animation theory at that time, for me animation was experienced from within the making process as I externalised internal worlds using animation tools and techniques.

-Further to that I was experimenting with different ways of interacting within these spaces using kinetic sculpture and projection mapping.
+Further to that, I was experimenting with different ways of interacting within these spaces using kinetic sculpture and projection mapping.

 When I create Cyanotype images in nature it feels the same.
-Having spent the winter experimenting with a home-made uv lightbox constructed from an old record player I began to realise that my work needed to react to and work in synchronicity to nature, it’s materials, systems and forces.
-The work allows me to work through internalised feelings in response to my world in a way that was very different to my everyday experience of controlled environments against which I struggled to accept and adapt to, worlds, systems and forms not created for me.
+Having spent the winter experimenting with a home-made uv lightbox constructed from an old record player, I began to realise I needed to react to and work in synchronicity to nature, it’s materials, systems and forces.

 All I know is that my experience in nature is a place of calm, peace and respectful interaction and I can’t really fully explain why.
 It’s a place that feels like home.